muyangren907/telegram-uploaddzb/docs/index.rst

-Welcome to telegram-upload's documentation!
+Welcome to kuangcaowangyunmin's documentation!
 ===========================================
 Telegram-upload uses your personal Telegram account to upload and download files up to 2GiB (bots are limited to 50 MiB).
 Turn Telegram into your personal cloud!

-To **install** telegram-upload, run this command in your terminal:
+To **install** kuangcaowangyunmin, run this command in your terminal:

 .. code-block:: console

-    $ pip install -U telegram-upload
+    $ pip install -U kuangcaowangyunmin

 Contents